 Looking to explore the differences, pros, and cons of static vs dynamic ads?
 Our comprehensive guide covers everything you need to know about static vs dynamic ads.
 Take a look.

-Publishers and marketers strive to reach far and wide audiences or target a specific group of audience via ads strategy and they want to do it effectively.
+Publishers and marketers strive to reach far and wide audiences or target a specific audience, depending on their ad strategy, and they want to do it effectively.

-Effective static ads, when displayed accurately, can solve almost any purpose.
-However, most businesses rely on dynamic ads to target a specific group of audiences and re-target the lead.
+Effective static ads, when displayed accurately, can serve almost any purpose.
+However, most businesses rely on dynamic ads to target a specific group of audiences and retarget the lead.
 Let us read further to know more about static vs dynamic ads.

-Static vs Dynamic: What You Need to Know
+Static vs Dynamic Ads: What You Need to Know

-In general, the term “static” refers to something that is stationary or unchanging, while “dynamic” refers to something that is energetic and forceful.
+In general, the term “static” refers to something that is stationary or unchanging, while “dynamic” refers to something interactive and adaptable.

 Image Source – SlidePlayer